 Chickpeas are so versatile.
 Used almost all over the world, many cuisines feature chickpeas in some form or other.
 This means that they can be used with many different flavour combinations to great effect.
 In this recipe, we use olives, herbs and zucchini.
 A little bit Italian, perhaps.

-Similar recipes include a French Simple Chickpea Salad, a Simple Delicious Bittman Chickpea Salad, and Chickpea “Tabbouleh“.
+Similar recipes include a French Simple Chickpea Salad, a Simple Delicious Bittman Chickpea Salad, Turmeric Chickpeas, and Chickpea “Tabbouleh“.

 Browse all of the Chickpea Salad recipes and all of the dishes featuring Chickpeas, explore the Bittman Salads and check out all of the many many Salad recipes.
 Be inspired by our easy Mid Summer recipes too.